An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

 In this section, we will construct a left semi-model structure on the category $\micat$.
+The definitions and results on left semi-model structures that we will use here are recalled in \cref{sec:semi-model-categories}.

-\begin{definition} We define the set $I = I^{m} \cup I^{a}$ to be our set of generating cofibrations in $\micat$ where:
+\begin{definition} We define the set $I = I^{\partial} \cup I^{+m}$ to be our \textit{set of generating cofibrations} in $\micat$ where:

-An arrow in $\micat$ is said to be a trivial fibration if it has the right lifting property against all arrows in $I$.
-An arrow in $\micat$ is said to be a cofibration if it has the left lifting property against all trivial fibration. \end{definition}
+An arrow in $\micat$ is said to be an \textit{acyclic fibration} if it has the right lifting property against all arrows in $I$.
+An arrow in $\micat$ is said to be a \textit{cofibration} if it has the left lifting property against all acyclic fibrations. \end{definition}